gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu rolled his glass between his hands to warm it.
 "My family used to have land.
-Not much—a couple of hundred apple trees and some corn—but it was enough to keep us.
+Not much—a couple of hundred apple trees—but it was enough to keep us.
 Then one of our neighbors decided she wanted to build a mill, and, well,